madhusudhanrao-ppm/dbdevrel/db-application-development/google-colab/google-colab.md

 In this lab, you will learn how to develop and run Python applications in Google Colab that connect to Oracle Autonomous AI Database.
 You'll mount your database wallet files from Google Drive, establish secure connections, and execute queries using the oracledb Python driver.
 By the end, you'll have a fully functional notebook that performs CRUD operations and is saved in both Google Drive and GitHub for easy sharing and reusability.

+[Google Colab Jupyter Notebook](https://colab.research.google.com/) is widely used because it provides an interactive, cell-based environment that seamlessly blends live code, immediate output (including data visualizations), and narrative text into a single, shareable document.
+This makes it an ideal tool for data science, research, and education.
+Key Advantages of Jupyter Notebook

+**Interactive and Iterative Coding:** Code can be broken down into small, independent cells and executed one section at a time.
+This allows for a fast feedback loop, making it easy to test snippets, debug, and experiment with data without running the entire script from the beginning.

+**Inline Data Visualization and Rich Output:** The output of code cells, such as data tables (pandas DataFrames), plots (from libraries like Matplotlib or Seaborn), images, and even videos, are displayed directly beneath the corresponding code cell.
+This immediate visual feedback is crucial for exploratory data analysis (EDA) and machine learning workflows.

+**Integrated Documentation:** You can interleave code cells with rich text using Markdown cells.
+This allows for detailed explanations, mathematical equations (using LaTeX), and images alongside the code, which helps document the thought process and methodology, effectively telling a "computational narrative".

+**Easy Sharing and Collaboration:** Notebooks are saved in a portable JSON format (.ipynb files), making them easy to share with colleagues or stakeholders.
+They can also be converted into various static formats like HTML, PDF, or Markdown for presentations or blog posts.
+Services like GitHub and NBViewer can render these notebooks directly in a browser.

 Estimated Time: 15 to 20 minutes.

 ### Objectives